-The United States Department of Health and Human Services Office of the Inspector General (“OIG”) conducted an audit of New York State’s nonhospital-based Continuing Day Treatment (“CDT”) program.
+This month, the United States Department of Health and Human Services Office of the Inspector General (“HHS OIG”) released its audit report for Ulster County’s 24-hour personal care services program.